keyvantaj/Quantitative/README.md

 July 26th, 2020

 This reasearch project is realized in Python language and edited in <i>Jupyter Notebook</i> environement.
 Before diving into it, please read carefully all requirements and instructions mentioned below.

 For decades financial institutions and alpha generation platforms focus solely on quantitative investment research rather than the rapid trading of investments.
 While some of these platforms do allow analysts to take their strategies to market, others focus solely on the research and development of these highly complex mathematical and statistical models. quantitative investing uses raw data to calculate potential stock values, earnings forecasts and other metrics that help investors make capital allocation decisions.<br>
-The purpose in this project is to define a liquid universe of stocks where we would apply the alpha factors to see through our factor analysis if there is a potential or not to send these results to production.
+The purpose of this project is to define a liquid universe of stocks where we would apply the alpha factors to see through our factor analysis if there is a potential or not to send these results to production.
-After selecting and combining factors using Machine Learning technics, the combined factor is analyzed and improved with an optimizer function and then integrated to the risk model.
+After selecting and combining factors using Machine Learning technics, the combined factor is analyzed and improved with an optimizer function and then integrated into the risk model.

 This project workflow is comprised of distinct stages including: